 The “Elevation Series” CSOVs have been designed by Damen Shipyards in cooperation with Windcat and CMB.TECH.
 The result is a revolutionary new design with increased capabilities and flexibility compared to existing vessels.
 The vessels are 87 m long, 20 m wide, can accommodate 120 people on board and will be powered by hydrogen.
+The CSOVs are being built at Ha Long Shipyard, Vietnam.

 The Elevation Series will be equipped with the latest gangway, crane, thrusters, hybrid battery technology and offshore charging capability, among other industry-leading features to be announced soon.

-To significantly reduce the vessels’ CO2 footprint, Windcat and CMB.TECH, will provide the same dual fuel hydrogen technology for the Elevation Series as on board of the Hydrocat, the world’s first hydrogen powered CTV (Crew Transfer Vessel).
+To significantly reduce the vessels’ CO2 footprint, Windcat and CMB.TECH, will provide the same dual fuel hydrogen technology for the Elevation Series as on board of the @Hydrocat, the world’s first hydrogen powered CTV (Crew Transfer Vessel).
 This approach will also make a critical contribution to the development of rules and regulations related to the use of hydrogen as a fuel in medium-sized vessels.